sumeet-bansal/lighthouse/README.md

 5. dev5
 ```

 This outputs the number of properties, files, nodes, and fabrics within the database and lists the available environments.
-Lighthouse also supports finding specific properties within the database, as outlined in the ['Querying the Database' section](#querying-the-database).
-Since it is a basic MongoDB database, it can also easily be searched or modified through the Mongo application itself or some equivalent (e.g. [Robo 3T, formerly RoboMongo](https://robomongo.org/)).
+Lighthouse also supports finding specific properties within the database, as outlined in the ['Query Module' section](#the-query-module).
+Since it is a SQLite database, it can also easily be searched or modified through the [SQLite shell](https://sqlite.org/cli.html) or some equivalent (e.g. [SQLite Browser](https://sqlitebrowser.org/)).
 In order to further verify the structure of the database, Lighthouse supports a flexible `list` command.
 This command allows the user to see the database directory structure at a specified branch and relative depth.
 For example, the following command details the database structure down to the node level:

 ```
-lighthouse-v1.3.0: db $ list 3
+lighthouse-v1.4.0: db $ list 3

 dev1
  | karaf
  |  | common
- |  | h1
+ |  | n1
- |  | h2
+ |  | n2
  | hazelcast
  |  | common
- |  | h1
+ |  | n1
 dev2
  | karaf
 ...
  | storm
  |  | common
- |  | h1
+ |  | n1
- |  | h2
+ |  | n2
- |  | h3
+ |  | n3
- |  | h4
+ |  | n4
 ```

 The `list` command can additionally support greater depths or specific directories within the system.
 For example, the following command details the database structure down to the file level for the `RWC-Dev/storm` path:

 ```
-lighthouse-v1.3.0: db $ list RWC-Dev/storm 2
+lighthouse-v1.4.0: db $ list RWC-Dev/storm 2
 storm
- | h1
+ | n1
  |  | compression.whitelist
  |  | compression.blacklist
  |  | product-build.info
  |  | server.properties
  |  | storm.yaml
  | ...
- | h4
+ | n4
  |  | compression.blacklist
  |  | product-build.info
  |  | server.properties